SchultzW/occult-API/Docs/Lab 4 Info.md

 Lab 4 Info

--X-Frame-Options-Header not set
+X-Frame-Options-Header not set

-​	added code to start up to fix
+​	added code to set the headers to sameorigin

-Path Transveral
+Path Transversal

-​	tried to add validation to fix but issue came back. may be false positive
+​	I tried to mask the path for images and add regex for further validation but the issue persisted, assuming it is a false positive

-cross-domain-misconfigureation
+cross-domain-misconfiguration

-​	added code to start up: https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-3.1
+​	added code to start up to set header